MeTavi/TAT_doc/docs/Setup_Guide/index.md

    - Itineraries
    - Street segment network
    - Stop locations
-See more information about the [HASTUS Data] in the data requirement section.
+See more information about the [HASTUS Data] in the Data Requirements section.
-2. GTFS Data [GTFS Data]: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
-See more information about the [GTFS Data] in the data requirement section.
+2. GTFS Data: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
+See more information about the [GTFS Data] in the Data Requirements section.
-3. Ticketing Data [Ticketing Data]: This consists of two key data items:
+3. Ticketing Data: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports
-See more information about the [Ticketing Data] in the data requirement section.
+See more information about the [Ticketing Data] in the Data Requirements section.

 {: .important-title }
 > GTFS Release Date as Version Identifier
 >
-> The entire folder structure and naming conventions used within the transit analytics tool are based on the GTFS release date.
 >
-> As a result, the GTFS release date serves as the version identifier and is consistently used across the entire folder structure within the Transit Analytics Tools.
+> The folder structure and naming conventions in the Transit Analytics Tool are centred around the GTFS release date, which acts as the version identifier.
+This ensures consistency throughout the tool's structure.

 ### Setting Up the Python Environment